mrnorman/YAKL/doc/memory.md

 Pool bookkeeping is protected by a recursive mutex, so concurrent host allocation/free calls do not corrupt metadata.
 The allocator does not fence device execution on each allocation or free.
 Users must preserve normal Kokkos lifetime ordering;
-the finalization fence only protects the final lifecycle boundary.
+the finalization fence only protects the device side of the final lifecycle boundary.
+Concurrent pool-backed allocation and deallocation are supported only during a stable initialized interval.
+When the pool is disabled, YAKL delegates allocation to `Kokkos::kokkos_malloc/free`, so host-thread concurrency also depends on the selected Kokkos backend's guarantees.

 ## `alloc_device` and `free_device`